ProseMirror/prosemirror-search/README.md

  * **`replaceNext`**`: Command`\
-   Replace the next instance of the search query.
+   Replace the currently selected instance of the search query, and move to the next one.
+Or select the next match, if none is already selected.

  * **`replaceNextNoWrap`**`: Command`\
    Replace the next instance of the search query.
 Don't wrap around at the end of the document.

+ * **`replaceCurrent`**`: Command`\
+   Replace the currently selected instance of the search query, if any, and keep it selected.

  * **`replaceAll`**`: Command`\